hassanj47/genAI-experiments/5-ReAct-agents/readme.md

 # ReAct Agent: Reasoning and Action with Llama 3.2

-This repository contains the implementation of a ReAct (Reasoning + Acting) agent using the Llama 3.2 model.
+This repository contains the implementation of a ReAct (Reasoning + Action) agent using the Llama 3.2 model.

 ---